Jimmy-Rais/HomeTronik_/README.md

 ****Features****:

-Effortless Appliance Control: Turn on lights, adjust thermostats, and manage other connected devices with intuitive taps and swipes.
+**Effortless Appliance Control**: Turn on lights, adjust thermostats, and manage other connected devices with intuitive taps and swipes.
 Real-time Sensor Data: Stay informed about your home environment with live temperature, humidity, and other sensor readings.

+**Voice assistant**:Switch on and off devices using voice and get sensor data using voice commands

-Enhanced Security: Keep an eye on things with integrated camera support.
+**Enhanced Security**: Keep an eye on things with integrated camera support.
 Receive alerts and view live feeds for peace of mind.
 ESP32 Compatibility: Build your smart home on a secure and affordable platform with seamless ESP32 integration.

-Intuitive and User-Friendly: Enjoy a clean and easy-to-navigate interface that makes controlling your smart home a breeze.
+**Intuitive and User-Friendly**: Enjoy a clean and easy-to-navigate interface that makes controlling your smart home a breeze.
 Get Involved:

 ****Contribute Code****: Whether you're a seasoned developer or just starting out, your contributions are welcome!
 Fork the repository and add your magic to HomeTronik's codebase.